Lightning-AI/pytorch-lightning/README.md

 **[View the docs here](https://williamfalcon.github.io/pytorch-lightning/)**

 ## What is it?
-Keras and fast.ai are too abstract for researchers.
-Lightning abstracts the full training loop but gives you control in the critical points.
+Lightning defers training and validation loop logic to you.
+It guarantees correct, modern best practices for the core training logic.

 ## Why do I want to use lightning?
-Because you don't want to define a training loop, validation loop, gradient clipping, checkpointing, loading, gpu training, etc... every time you start a project.
-Let lightning handle all of that for you!
-Just define your data and what happens in the training, testing and validation loop and lightning will do the rest.
+When starting a new project the last thing you want to do is recode a training loop, model loading/saving, distributed training, when to validate, etc...
+You're likely to spend a long time ironing out all the bugs without even getting to the core of your research.

+With lightning, you guarantee those parts of your code work, and focus on what the meat of the research is, what is the data and to do insie a training and validation loop.
+Don't worry about multiple gpus or speeding up your code, lightning will do that for you!

 To use lightning do 2 things:
 1. [Define a LightningModel](https://williamfalcon.github.io/pytorch-lightning/LightningModule/RequiredTrainerInterface/)